 As William Blair’s report pointed out, some big brand-name auto insurance providers have figured this out and are already reaching the least risky drivers and keeping them for longer, which is improving their profit margins exponentially.

-At ITC, you likely heard again and again that driving behavior – as measured through telematics data – is the best predictor of risk compared to any other type of data.
+You likely hear it again and again that driving behavior – as measured through telematics data – is the best predictor of risk compared to any other type of data.
 While this may be true, there are some challenges:

 - How can driving behavior be leveraged before the quote and bind?